uxlfoundation/oneapi-construction-kit/doc/source/cl.md

-Use [clGetPlatformInfo][clGetPlatformInfo] to query the platform for information such as available extensions, and the name & version of the implementation.
-ComputeAorta typically will have platform name `ComputeAorta` and vendor name `Codeplay Software Ltd.` The version string will also contain both the version of ComputeAorta and the LLVM version built against.
+Use [clGetPlatformInfo][clGetPlatformInfo] to query the platform for information such as available extensions, and the name & version of the implementation. oneAPI Construction Kit typically will have platform name `ComputeAorta` and vendor name `Codeplay Software Ltd.` The version string will also contain both the version of the oneAPI Construction Kit and the LLVM version built against.

 ## Device Info